natecostello/van_two_point_oh/van/tactical/Git(Hub) Based Website Setup.md

 This approach is more work up front, but gives the best of all worlds:

 Parse MD/MDX and extract links.
 If the link is to a local MD/MDX, using the path, find the corresponding node, from the node, obtain the slug, replace the path with the slug.
+Sorta...following the source for 'gatsby-remark-copy-linked-files' would be a good start and fairly straightforward.

 Resources: